khairiafiq97/analysis_googleplaystore/README.md

 * Pearson correlation coefficient is the measure of linear correlation between the corresponding 2 variables

 ## Conclusion
-* By comparing the R-squared value and Pearson correlation co-efficient value, we can conclude that the factors with **decreasing** influence on the Installs variable are:
+* By comparing the R-squared value and Pearson correlation co-efficient value, we can conclude that the factors with **decreasing** influence on the log(Installs) variable are:
   1. log(Reviews)
   2. log(Size)
   3. Rating